A topic from the subject of Introduction to Chemistry in Chemistry.

 Introduction

 Quantitative chemistry deals with determining the amounts of substances involved in chemical reactions.
-Stoichiometry, which comes from the Greek words "stoicheion" (element) and "metron" (measure), is the branch of quantitative chemistry that involves using balanced chemical equations to calculate the amount of reactants and products in a chemical reaction.
+Stoichiometry, which comes from the Greek words "stoicheion" (element) and "metron" (measure), is the branch of quantitative chemistry that involves using balanced chemical equations to calculate the amounts of reactants and products in a chemical reaction.
 The mole concept is a key component of stoichiometry and provides a convenient way to express the amount of a substance in terms of its mass or volume.

 Basic Concepts

 The mole is the SI unit of amount of substance.
 One mole of a substance is defined as the amount that contains as many elementary entities (e.g., atoms, molecules, ions) as there are atoms in 0.012 kilograms of carbon-12.
+This number is Avogadro's number, approximately 6.022 x 1023.

 The molar mass of a substance is the mass of one mole of that substance.
 It is expressed in grams per mole (g/mol).